 Let’s look specifically at what this gene is and how it works.
 The Asian Blau gene is a modifier that acts differently in it heterozygous and homozygous states.
 First, the AB gene is dominant.
 In its heterozygous form, it converts red color cells to an icy, metallic blue.
 In its homozygous form, the AB gene affects red and yellow color cells, allowing the black pigment in the skin to be seen through the reflective blue color layer.
 These fish have a gun-metal blue body color and somewhat smaller finnage.
 They also tend to be smaller and genetically weaker than their siblings.
 I tend to cull males, but females can be used for outcrosses to Red males to produce 100% Blues in the F1′s.
 This is a good way to introduce the Asian Blau gene to other Red lines.
 An interesting note about homozygous albino Asian Blaus.
 Since there is no black pigment in the albino fish, and the red and yellow color cells have been affected, the body is a transluscent white.
 Again, they are weaker and smaller, but still nice fish to work with.

 You will never produce a true breeding line utilizing the Asian Blau gene.
 That’s because you won’t produce 80%+ identical males.
 Mating heterozygous AB fish will produce 25% Reds, 50% Blue Blaus, and 25% Asian Blaus.
 Knowing how this mutation works will allow you to produce a line that is uniquiely your own.
 Don’t be afraid to experiment.
 If you’re not happy with your resulting fish, you can breed the gene out by using only your Red fish.
 Best of luck!

-Since this post was originally written, I’ve learned that the AB gene doesn’t modify red color cells, they are removed.
-I still agree with the rest of what I have observed.
+[Edit: Since this post was originally written, I've learned that the AB gene does not modify red color cells, they are removed.
+I still attest to the rest of what I have observed.]